WilliamIPark/PeepJS/README.md

 ### Notes (Important!)

 - This is an early version, and therefore not the most flexible, however, it is very easy to jump into `peepjs.js` to edit.
-- Screenshots are saved using the url as part of the filename, prefixed with either `fullsize_` or `thumb_`.
+- Screenshots are saved using the url as part of the filename, prefixed with either `full_` or `thumb_`.
 - Screenshots from the same domain will currently overwrite.
-This means `fullsize_google.com.png` would get overwrote by a  `http://google.com/images` screenshot request.
+This means `full_google.com.png` would get overwrote by a  `http://google.com/images` screenshot request.